 There are tons of resources online providing you with strict guidelines on what to include and what not to include on your resume.
+If in doubt, you can get a CV writing service to help you.
 However, the actual visual appeal of your resume is almost as important.
 For those working in a more visual and creative field, like graphic design or photography, your resume is an excellent opportunity to show off your skills.

 To strike the perfect balance between creativity and professionalism, consider including a digital portfolio alongside your traditional resume.
 This will help you to stand out among your fellow applicants.

 Do you have a dream job in mind but can’t find it being offered anywhere?
 There’s no reason to wait around hoping for a spot to open up.
 Write out a detailed description of the position you’d like, including your title, contributions, and responsibilities.
 Then do extensive research to determine what companies you’d like to work for (and would genuinely benefit from your services).